cisagov/get.gov/pages/domains/domains_eligibility.md

 ## You must have approval from an authorizing official within your organization
-Your authorizing official is the person within your organization who can:
+Your authorizing official is a person within your organization who can authorize your domain request.
+This person must be in a role of significant, executive responsibility within the organization.
-- Approve your domain request
-- Attest to your organization’s eligibility for a .gov domain

-While authorizing officials vary between types of organizations, this is generally the highest-ranking or highest-elected official.
-Your official must have executive responsibility.
 When you request a .gov domain, we'll ask for information about your authorizing official (role, contact information).
-If needed, we'll ask for a different authorizer than the one first submitted.

-Authorizing officials will generally have administrative autonomy in an organization.
-Examples of appropriate roles include:
-- Mayor
-- Chair or executive director
-- Chief administrative official (city or town manager, chief administrative officer)
-- Senior technology official (chief information officer, chief information security officer)
+We typically don’t reach out to them, but if contact is necessary, our practice is to coordinate first with you, the requestor.

 **Read more about authorizing officials for**:
 - [Executive branch federal agencies](#executive-branch-federal-agencies)